-Earlier this year we under took a pilot study capturing and releasing many of our popular inshore species.
+Earlier April 2018 Scott & Sue Tindale under took a pilot study to develop an inshore fish tagging program that all New Zealanders could be involved in and would promote ethical angling, environmental education, conservation and research .
+After reviewing many sucessful overseas programs we took on board the lessons learned from the decades of experiences these programs had encountered.
+Trialing the best of these ideas in the field gave us the oppotunity to develop a system that suited the New Zealand conditions, the anglers involved and the species we needed to study.
+The project started with the development of a comprehensive tagging kit.
+We wanted to include everything in one pack to ensure simplicity for the user.
+Our first mission on the water involved capturing and releasing many of our popular inshore species.
 Each fish was accurately measured, fitted with a serial numbered ID tag, photographed and then released.
-It was important for our results to be productive and that the fish we tagged were handled and tagged in a way that does not alter their natural behaviour.
+It was important for our results to be productive and that the fish we tagged were handled and tagged in a way that does not harm or alter their natural behaviour.
 The details collected included: date, species, tag number, release location, longitude, latitude, water depth, fish fork length, sea surface temperature and angler details.
 Species included in the pilot study were:

 Snapper ( Chrysopphrys auratus), Trevally (Pseodocaranax georgianus), Kahawai (Arripis trutta),